A HISTORY OF ROMAN ENGLAND

 By Tim Lambert

-THE ROMAN CONQUEST OF ENGLAND
+THE ROMAN CONQUEST OF BRITAIN

-The written history of England really began in 55 BC when Julius Caesar led an expedition there.
+The written history of Britain really began in 55 BC when Julius Caesar led an expedition there.
 Caesar returned in 54 BC.
 Both times he defeated the Celts but he did not stay.
 Both times the Romans withdrew after the Celts agreed to pay annual tribute.

-The Romans invaded England again in 43 AD under Emperor Claudius.
+The Romans invaded Britain again in 43 AD under Emperor Claudius.
 The Roman invasion force consisted of about 20,000 legionaries and about 20,000 auxiliary soldiers from the provinces of the Roman Empire.
 Aulus Plautius led them.
 The Romans landed somewhere in Southeast England (the exact location is unknown) and quickly prevailed against the Celtic army.
 The Celts could not match the discipline and training of the Roman army.
 A battle was fought on the River Medway, ending in Celtic defeat and withdrawal.
-The Romans chased them over the River Thames into Essex and within months of landing in England the Romans had captured the Celtic hill fort on the site of Colchester.
+The Romans chased them over the River Thames into Essex and within months of landing in Britain the Romans had captured the Celtic hill fort on the site of Colchester.

 Normally if a Celtic king surrendered the Romans allowed him to remain as a puppet ruler.